 Ensure and Boost seem to be the most popular choices for those coming out of surgery, as they offer an easy to digest, “nutritionally balanced” option for those with digestive difficulties or with restricted ability to eat solid foods (i.e. new ostomates).
-Unfortunately, neither brands offer a vegan option.
+Unfortunately, neither of the brands offer a vegan option.

 I started looking for similar products in vegan versions, but came up short.
 Most of what I found were either meal replacement BARS or simply protein powders.